Skip to content

 Today

-LDAR consultants build component inventories from P&IDs, field walkdowns, and client-supplied databases (LeakDAS, Guideware, etc.).
+LDAR consultants build component inventories from P&IDs, piping isometrics, line lists, field walkdowns, and client-supplied databases (LeakDAS, Guideware, etc.).
 The reconciliation between these sources is manual, time-consuming, and the point where most audit findings originate.
 EPA's Leak Detection and Repair: A Best Practices Guide specifically identifies drawing-to-component misalignment as a source of noncompliance.

 With Armeta

-A structured component inventory extracted directly from the governing P&IDs, with every entry tied to its source drawing and source region.
-The LDAR database can be reconciled against an authoritative graph.
+A structured component inventory extracted directly from the governing engineering documents — P&IDs cross-referenced against piping isometrics and line lists — with every entry tied to its source document, revision, and region.
+The LDAR database can be reconciled against an authoritative engineering knowledge graph.
 Audit findings on inventory completeness become defensible.

 02